top of page

 I had liked what I heard and was convinced that this was the company I wanted to join: A regional role, growth prospects, ownership.
 Money aside, there was also the hybrid business-tech angle, the entrepreneurial experience, and being part of that rewarding journey.
 If I had pressed on about comps, they probably would have also talked about employee share options and long-term incentive plans.
 Everyone likes share options – an equity stake in the business, unlimited upside, bragging rights to call yourself a shareholder.

-The founder’s pitch had worked.
+The founder’s sales pitch had worked.
 Never mind that I wasn’t a client.
 I had been sold into doing something bigger.
+I am less impressionable these days (no discredit to that company that I interviewed with in 2005).

 Much later, I also realized the effective-ness of talking to a prop of a world map when it came to showcasing the vision and geographical reach of any business.

-Some firms give away equity as part of selling their story.
 You might be able to get away with paying out less cash to employees who are clueless on how to value a business.
-Many fail to realize that equity is only worth something if it can be converted into money.
-Besides, for privately held companies, the roadmap to a liquidity event is sometimes not that straightforward.
+But many fail to realize that equity is only worth something if it can be converted into money.

 “Ownership is usually a bust unless your company is being fast-tracked to sell for big bucks.” - Karen E Klein, Bloomberg

+Then there are also those who will take a lower pay for a great working environment.
 For many startups and emerging businesses, founders and management have to find out what motivates their people to go above and beyond.
 Surprisingly, it’s usually not money.
 Adrenalin wears away quickly and no amount of money can compensate for working in a toxic environment.

-Corporate culture at its very essence is what makes a business successful in the long run: How do we provide support and training for newly onboarded staff?
+Corporate culture at its very essence is what makes a business successful in the long run.
+How do we provide support and training for newly onboarded staff?
 Do we have an environment that allows individuals to develop themselves both professionally and personally?
 How do we stay in touch with those who leave the firm?
 What is the first thing that comes to mind when people hear about the firm's name?
 Do we have Friday happy hour drinks?
 Do we make it an effort to listen to what employees really want, or are we just forcing-feeding the narrative at every townhall meeting?

-When you are pulling the hours and going the extra mile, it all comes down to manifestations of corporate culture.
+When employees go above and beyond the job and pay check, it essentially all comes down to corporate culture.

 Selling equity isn’t enough.
 Value needs to be communicated, and maybe that was what I saw in that world map.